 FEDERICA MARCHESE BIO

-Italian-Polish cinematographer and writer/director graduated from cinematography department at the Beijing Film Academy in China.
+Italian-Polish cinematographer and writer/director, she completed her studies in cinematography at the Beijing Film Academy in China.

-Federica started her career as a visual artist in Berlin in 2010, where she co-founded False Manners Productions, an independent visual art project that integrated moving images with electronic music.
+Federica commenced her journey as a visual artist in Berlin back in 2010, where she co-founded False Manners Productions, an independent production company specialised in music videos and visual art related to electronic music.

-In 2015, Federica relocated to Beijing, China, to follow her dream of becoming a filmmaker.
-Up until January 2020, Marchese worked as director of photography for several Chinese feature films and television series, including the "The Kidnappers", "Nothing but Thirty" and "Ghost in the Body," released on China's best streaming platforms.
+In 2015, Federica relocated to Beijing(China) where until January 2020, she served as director of photography for numerous Chinese feature films and television series, including "The Kidnappers," "Nothing but Thirty," and "Ghost in the Body," all acclaimed releases on China's premier streaming platforms.

-Marchese's directorial debut was in 2017, with the release of the Fantasy/Thriller short-film "Ennoi", which won 3 awards and was part of the official selection of several international film festivals.
+Marchese's directorial debut unfolded in 2017 with the release of the Fantasy/Thriller short-film "Ennoi," garnering four awards and earning a spot in the official selection of more than 15 international film festivals.